gizmore/gwf3/www/challenge/codegeex/01_00_development_environments/01_01_php_eclipse/README.md

 We show how to setup an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) on a windows desktop.
-We will code in PHP, with the Eclipse IDE, and install a debugger, so we can tackle complex programs later.
+We will code in PHP, with the Eclipse IDE, and install and play with a debugger, so we can tackle complex programs more easily, later on.

-So... who are we?
+So... *who* are **we**? :)

 ## Codinggeex